mukulrawat1986/FP101x/README.md

 I started the FP101x course on Edx when it first started but was not able to continue after the Monads chapter.
-Will be starting the course again and will be finishing it to completion this time.
-There will be a separate repository for it.
+I have started the course again and will be finishing it to completion this time.
+There is a separate repository for it at github.com/mukulrawat1986/moocs/FP101x

-Note: This repo is not the full course
+Note: This repo does not contains the full course.